Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 Penalize Poor Email Acquisition Practices

 My response to poor email list management and shady email acquisition practices is to label the email as spam.
 When I receive an email newsletter from a legitimate company that I am certain I never subscribed to, I do not simply delete it or unsubscribe.
 Instead, I send a stronger message by marking it as spam.
 This action serves as an indicator to the sender that their method of acquiring email addresses is incorrect or that they are not reaching their target audience effectively.
 This action may influence the reputation of their email service provider and negatively impact their subsequent email delivery.
-By marking the email as spam, I contribute to highlighting these problems, forcing businesses to revise their practices and pay more attention to privacy.

 Efficiently Manage Inbox with Spam Button